BKLronin/underbridge/README.md

 Open terminal and change directory to where the underbridge_mac file is located and execute:
     ``chmod 755 underbridge_mac``
     ``./underbridge_mac`` or ``open underbridge_mac``
+Tip: If the app doesnt start try:
+    ``xattr -d com.apple.quarantine underbridge.app``
+To unblock the app.

 Underbridge_alt was packaged on a different system.
 Might help if you run into problems.
 (Outdated)